California Opens Up Public Access in a Big Way

 - The commission manages the Whale Tail grant program that supports marine and coastal education and education-based public access, with a special focus on communities that are poorly served.
+To date, the grants have funded more than 227,000 student field trips.
 The program awarded about $400,000 last year.

 The San Francisco Bay Conservation and Development Commission maximizes public access to the Bay shoreline through permit requirements, partnerships, and projects.

 - The Bay water trail project has completed 39 of 100-plus launch and landing sites for non-motorized vessels.
 This agency helped identify suitable sites and works closely with partners to ensure Americans with Disabilities Act compliance.

 - About 350 miles of the 500-mile Bay trail project are now complete, thanks in part to permit requirements and technical assistance from the Bay commission.
 The walking and cycling trail will wind through nine counties, connecting communities to parks, open spaces, schools, transit, and each other.

 - The Bay commission and Association of Bay Area Governments developed the mobile-friendly San Francisco Bay Shoreline Guide, which features opportunities for fishing, bird watching, dog walking, and more.

 The State Coastal Conservancy provided some direct California Coastal Trail funding and analysis.
 This agency also provides ongoing funding for the San Francisco Bay Trail and San Francisco Bay Water Trail.
 (2020)